PortalNetwork/aion-ns/README.md

 # Aion Name Service

-> 📖🔍 Documents of the aion Name Service.
+> 📖🔍 Documents of the Aion Name Service.

 # Overview

-## 💡 What is Aion?
-Aion enables trillions of dollars of securities to migrate to the blockchain.

 ## 💡 What is BNS?
 BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as 'website.aion' or 'mywebsite.aion' into addresses understandable by decentralized network machines.